 I find stringing the beads on fishing line, dipping and hanging them a few times, allowing them to dry an hour between coats, is actually faster and more efficient in the long run then brushing on 2 coats of a thicker glaze one bead at a time.
 You can do other things during the hour of drying time between coats.

 You can use various things for drying your beads after they have been glazed.
-My favorite thing to use right now is foam blocks that come from packaging materials.
+The thing I used almost all of the time were foam blocks that came from packaging materials for assemble yourself furnature.
 They are free and they are really easy to use.
 Of course if you don't have any, you could go to your local craft store and buy a sheet of styrofoam.
 That will work just as well.
 You can use pieces of rigid foam insulation as well.
-It comes in different thicknesses but the one I found that works well enough is the one that is about 1" or 3/4" thick.
+It comes in different thicknesses but the one I found that works well enough is the one that is about 1" or ¾" thick.
 You really do not need it to be thicker than that.

 After time, the foam blocks will be so riddled with holes it will be hard to use them so it will be time to get new ones, or make some permanent ones from wood which is explained below.

 I have 4 drying blocks, one for each hole thickness of beads I make.
 The 1/16" drying block is shown in the picture.
 The holes are the perfect size for sticking toothpicks into.
 I used a 1/16" drill bit to drill the holes 5/8" apart in a grid pattern.
 You can use the template below as a guide.

 You can make your holes farther apart if you plan to make fatter beads.